 Baking with matzo cake meal was new to me and I wasn’t sure if I had gotten this recipe right at first– until I shared it with my friend who gobbled it up and kindly erased my concerns.

 The cake has two generous layers of apples and raisins which are right at home in the matzo cake meal batter.
+The raising as optional.
+Other fruits that would be nice in this cake include plums or pears.

 - 1/2 cup coarsely chopped walnuts or pecans